 Pricing is calculated using the constant formula popularized by Uniswap:

 Where x is Token A, y is Token B and k is the invariant.
 The constant product market maker algorithm makes sure that the product of the two tokens in the liquidity pool always remains the same.
 As a result, the ratio of the tokens in the pool dictates the price and the amount of liquidity in the pool affects slippage.

 Stablecoins are a type of cryptocurrency which are designed to minimize volatility.
 They are often pegged to a stable asset or basket of assets.
-For MonoX, the vCASH stablecoin is pegged at 1:1 with USD.
+For MonoX, the vUNIT stablecoin is pegged at 1:1 with USD.

-Single Token Liquidity pools function by grouping the deposited token into a virtual pair with our virtual cash stablecoin (vCASH), instead of having the liquidity provider deposit multiple pool pairs, they only have to deposit one.
-In essence, liquidity providers only need to deposit “Token A” to the pool reserve and each token is paired with the vCASH stablecoin.
+Single Token Liquidity pools function by grouping the deposited token into a virtual pair with our virtual unit stablecoin (vUNIT), instead of having the liquidity provider deposit multiple pool pairs, they only have to deposit one.
+In essence, liquidity providers only need to deposit “Token A” to the pool reserve and each token is paired with the vUNIT stablecoin.
 There is no pool weighting, only an amount of Token A reserve in the pool based upon how much liquidity has been provided to the pool.

 Monoswap uses a similar ratio as Uniswap which forms a price curve.
 However, ours is based on a starting price and a would be price.
-When users first add liquidity to the pool they set a starting price, the assets are backed by vCASH only when someone initially buys at the starting price.
-This is because the vCASH balance needs to be positive for trustless listing pools.
+When users first add liquidity to the pool they set a starting price, the assets are backed by vUNIT only when someone initially buys at the starting price.
+This is because the vUNIT balance needs to be positive for trustless listing pools.